rfielding/octaveRounder/README.md

 - Turn off notes with a byte 0x80, note number byte, and a parameter for how hard to turn it off.
 This is a rarely used option.
 - Turn off notes with a byte 0x90, a note number, but a zero volume byte.
 This is what most MIDI devices do in practice.
 - In our notation, green text with a '?' denotes byte input
-- Ted text with a '!' denotes byte output
+- Text with a '!' denotes byte output
 - In MIDI protocol, only the byte that begins a message can have its high bit set.
 That includes 0x80,0x90,0xA0,0xB0,0xC0,0xD0,0xE0.
 This means that for the second and third bytes of a message, the highest available number is 0x7F (ie: 127 in decimal).

 A completely transparent pedal would simply emit exactly the bytes that were put into it.
 But our filter will at the very least need to alter the note numbers to match up its internal notion of where its octave switch is at.
 A simple downward arpeggiate rewrites the notes, and looks like this: